kubevault/kubevault/docs/reference/csi-driver/csi-vault_run.md

       --authorization-kubeconfig string                         kubeconfig file pointing at the 'core' kubernetes server with enough rights to create subjectaccessreviews.authorization.k8s.io.
       --authorization-webhook-cache-authorized-ttl duration     The duration to cache 'authorized' responses from the webhook authorizer. (default 10s)
       --authorization-webhook-cache-unauthorized-ttl duration   The duration to cache 'unauthorized' responses from the webhook authorizer. (default 10s)
       --bind-address ip                                         The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
-If blank, all interfaces will be used (0.0.0.0 for all IPv4 interfaces and :: for all IPv6 interfaces). (default 0.0.0.0)
+If blank or an unspecified address (0.0.0.0 or ::), all interfaces will be used. (default 0.0.0.0)
       --burst int                                               The maximum burst for throttle (default 100) --cert-dir string                                         The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")
       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
-      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --csi-address string                                      Address of the CSI driver socket. (default "unix:///var/lib/kubelet/plugins/com.kubevault.csi.secrets/csi.sock")
+      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --csi-address string                                      Address of the CSI driver socket. (default "unix:/tmp/csi/csi.sock")
       --egress-selector-config-file string                      File with apiserver egress selector configuration.
   -h, --help                                                    help for run
       --http2-max-streams-per-connection int                    The limit that the server gives to clients for the maximum number of streams in an HTTP/2 connection.
 Zero means to use golang's default. (default 1000)
       --kubeconfig string                                       kubeconfig file pointing at the 'core' kubernetes server.
-      --node string                                             Hostname (default "mini")
+      --node string                                             Hostname (default "fv-az50")
       --probe-timeout duration                                  Probe timeout in seconds (default 1s) --profiling                                               Enable profiling via web interface host:port/debug/pprof/ (default true)
       --qps float                                               The maximum QPS to the master from this client (default 100)